wttech/aet/documentation/src/main/wiki/FAQ.md

  and requested value.

-### 3.5 What can I do with elements that render differently each time page is open and it occurs in changes detected each time?
+### 3.5 What can I do with elements that render differently each time a page is opened and it occurs in changes detected each time?
 Use [[Hide Modifier|HideModifier]] to hide those elements with `css` or `xpath` selectors.